 Regulatory notifications coexist with duties of technical secrecy and, sometimes, listing rules or customer requirements.
 Predefine what can be said at each stage, who authorises statements and how to avoid leaking indicators useful to an attacker.

-How Privalex supports NIS2 transposition and compliance
+How PrivaLex supports NIS2 transposition and compliance

 Our goal is sustainable compliance: documentation that matches operations, not a pile of PDFs nobody runs.
 We work with more than two hundred active clients across dozens of countries and focus on auditable outcomes.